-“It is important therefore that a c-section delivery is conducted only when medically indicated. “
+Your chances of having placenta previa may increase if you’ve had a previous cesarean.
+It is important, therefore, that a c-section delivery is conducted only when medically indicated.

-Risks Due to Low Lying Placenta in Third Trimester (Placenta Previa)
+Complications Due to Low Lying Placenta in Third Trimester (Placenta Previa)

 “Any major bleeding caused by the low lying placenta in the third trimester could pose a risk for both mother and baby.
 But mostly the bleeding is intermittent and small to moderate. “